maartenSXM/GrowOS/INSTALL.md

-Alternatively to GrowOS, to compile and run an esp-idf project directly, it is possible to do that using the esp-idf frameworks stored in ~/.platformio:
+Alternatively to GrowOS, to compile and run an esp-idf project directly, it is possible to do that using the esp-idf frameworks stored in ~/.platformio with commands similar to:

   cd ~/.platformio/packages/framework-espidf
   sh ./install.sh
   . ./export.sh
   cd examples/system/console/advanced
   idf.py build
   esptool.py --chip esp32s2 -b 460800 --before default_reset --after hard_reset write_flash --flash_mode dio --flash_size 4MB --flash_freq 80m 0x1000 build/bootloader/bootloader.bin 0x8000 build/partition_table/partition-table.bin 0x10000 build/console.bin

-   echo voila!
+Note that the chip type and addresses and sizes and start address may vary depending on the hardware targetted.

-To validate a partition table part.csv, find gen_esp32part.py path to generate the .bin and display it using: python <path>/gen_esp32part.py part.csv part.bin python <path>/gen_esp32part.py part.bin
+To validate a partition table part.csv, find gen_esp32part.py path to generate the .bin and display it using:

-INSTALL_NOTES
+  python <path>/gen_esp32part.py part.csv part.bin
+  python <path>/gen_esp32part.py part.bin

+Other Install Notes:

-1. If build results in "No module named pip", then run this on thei python command with the absolute path shown.
-For example:
+1. If build results in "No module named pip", then run this python command with an absolute path of the form:

      ~/.platformio/penv/.espidf-5.2.1/bin/python -m ensurepip